Notice

 This neighbourhood is one of the safest in the city, having a more "sophisticated" atmosphere than the others.
 It’s a residential area with easy access to everything: some of Rio’s best beaches, the famous lake (Lagoa Rodrigo de Freitas), nightlife areas, and several cultural sites.
 Be aware that the cost of living in this neighbourhood tends to be higher than in the two previously mentioned neighbourhoods.

-Student accommodations near the Universidade Federal do Rio de Janeiro (UNIRIO)
+Student accommodations near the Universidade Federal do Estado do Rio de Janeiro (UNIRIO)

 This institution has several campuses in the city.
 The main one is in the Urca neighbourhood, very close to the centre which is located in Botafogo.
 There are other faculties in the centre of Rio, while the branches of Medicine and the University Hospital are located between Tijuca and Maracanã.